• Europes biggest bike selection

 Technology and how it trickles down

-Understanding how technology trickles down from high-end to mid-range to budget bike parts is good.
-What a lot of people don’t know is that budget bike parts were classed as high-end at one point in their lives.
+It's good to understand how technology trickles down from high-end to mid-range to budget bike parts.
+Many people don’t know that budget bike parts were once classed as high-end.

 🚲